SASS

 Flow Control

 Sass provides a number of at-rules that make it possible to control whether styles get emitted, or to emit them multiple times with small variations.
 They can also be used in mixins and functions to write small algorithms to make writing your Sass easier.
-Sass supports four flow control rules:
+Sass supports four flow control rules:- @if controls whether or not a block is evaluated.

 Flow Control - @if